Cesare Beccaria: Later life and influence

 In November 1768, he was appointed to the chair of law and economy founded expressly for him at the Palatine College of Milan.
 His lectures on political economy, which are based on strict utilitarian principles, are in marked accordance with the theories of the English school of economists.
 They are published in the collection of Italian writers on political economy (Scrittori Classici Italiani di Economia politica, vols. xi. and xii.).
 Beccaria never succeeded in producing another work to match Dei Delitti e Delle Pene, but he made various incomplete attempts in the course of his life.
 A short treatise on literary style was all he saw to press.

 In 1771, Beccaria was made a member of the supreme economic council, and in 1791 he was appointed to the board for the reform of the judicial code, where he made a valuable contribution.
 During this period he spearheaded a number of important reforms, such as the standardisation of weights and measurements.
 He died in Milan.

 A pioneer in criminology, his influence during his lifetime extended to shaping the rights listed in the US Constitution and Bill of Rights.
 On Crimes and Punishments served as a useful guide to the founding fathers.

 Beccaria's theories, as expressed in On Crimes and Punishments, have continued to play a great role in recent times.
-Some of the current policies impacted by his theories are truth in sentencing, swift punishment and the abolishment of the death penalty in some U.S. states.
+Some of the current policies impacted by his theories are truth in sentencing, swift punishment and the abolition of the death penalty in dozens of countries.
 While many of his theories are popular, some are still a source of heated controversy, even more than two centuries after the famed criminologist's death.